 So let’s jump in and answer some of these basic questions.

 These lab-grown diamonds are real diamonds, pure crystallized carbon.
-Lab-created diamonds will pass all tests used to confirm a pure carbon diamond and go through the same certification process as mined diamonds.
+Lab-created diamonds using the CVD method will pass tests used to confirm a pure carbon diamond and go through the same certification process as mined diamonds.
 The difference is that they are grown in highly controlled laboratory environments that duplicate the conditions under which diamonds naturally develop beneath the Earth's crust.

 Now let’s get into the nitty-gritty.